Skip to main content

 Free features: AI scanning, voice memos with transcription, contact enrichment, follow-up emails (sent from BoothIQ domain), CSV export.

-Paid features: CRM sync (HubSpot, Salesforce, Zoho), emails from your own inbox, team features, meeting scheduling, advanced reporting.
+Paid features (Teams plan): CRM sync (HubSpot, Salesforce, Zoho), Insights, emails from your own inbox, team workspace, meeting scheduling.

 Top Event Intelligence Tools with Live Data